jpetazzo/intro-to-docker/slides/First_Containers/Body.md

 <!SLIDE>
 # Do something in our container

-Try to run `curl` in our container.
+Try to run `figlet` in our container.

     @@@ Sh
-    root@04c0bb0a6c07:/# curl ifconfig.me/ip
+    root@04c0bb0a6c07:/# figlet hello
-    bash: curl: command not found
+    bash: figlet: command not found

-Told you it was bare-bones!
+Alright, we need to install it.

+<!SLIDE>
+# An obvservation

 Let's check how many packages are installed here.